About ColorQ Articles Etc | ColorQ Home | ColorQ Store

 A Look at Non-East Asian Martial Arts

-Today, East Asian martial arts such as Karate, Tae Kwon Do, Kungfu and Judo are known and practiced worldwide.
+Today, East/Southeast Asian martial arts such as Karate, Tae Kwon Do, Kungfu, Muay Thai and Judo are known and practiced worldwide.
 There is a misconception among many Westerners that East Asians and Southeast Asians 'invented' martial arts.
-The truth is that, in any society where combative situations occur - pretty much most of the world - people have found it necessary to develop martial arts.
-The arts of self-defense know no borders or cultures.

 T.J.